warlord500/website_source/content/post/life_lessons/limited_willpower.md

 To break a bad habit, make doing that particular bad thing harder to do.
  Examples of that are set say a timer on your phone of when you should be going to bed, Blocking those distracting websites if you do not want to spend as much time on them.

+by decreasing the desire for "negative" habits and increasings the ease to do "good" habits, you will find yourself more with a more  consistent follow through.